wjanssens/flexid-java/README.md

 This differs from the order adopted by Instagram, so this library cannot be used to generate Instagram compatible Ids.

 There are many ways that you may decide to partition your ID space:
+* By Shard: Splitting up a database row-wise, typically by user.
+    * Each shard needs to be assigned a unique ID and data is mapped onto a shard using a shard key.
+    * The number of physical shards may be fewer than the number of logical shards.
+      The easiest way to determine the physical shard from the logical shard is by inspecting the least significant bits of the shard.
 * By Entity: Splitting up your ID space base on table or class
-    * If all entities share an ID space then you don't need to reserve any space for them in the partition field.
+    * If all entities share an ID space then you don't need to reserve any space for them in the constant.
 This is the preferred scenario.
-    * If it's desirable to identify the type of entity from the ID then some number of bits of the partition need to be assigned to identify the entity.
+    * If it's desirable to identify the type of entity from the ID then some number of bits of the constant need to be assigned to identify the entity.
 * By Domain: Splitting up a database based on business domain.
-    * If domains are completely independent and it's OK for IDs to overlap between domains then none of the partition bits need to be assigned to identify the domain.
+    * If domains are completely independent and it's OK for IDs to overlap between domains then none of the constant bits need to be assigned to identify the domain.
       This is the preferred scenario.
-    * If domains share an ID space then some number of bits of the partition field should be assigned to identify the domain and prevent collisions between domains.
+    * If domains share an ID space then some number of bits of the constant field should be assigned to identify the domain and prevent collisions between domains.
-* By Shard: Splitting up a database row-wise, typically by user.
-    * Each shard needs to be assigned a unique ID and data is mapped onto a shard.
-    * The number of physical shards
 * By Cluster: Using multiple application servers to access the same database.
-    * If your application servers are stateless and don't assign IDs then you don't need to reserve any space for them in the partition field.
+    * If your application servers are stateless and don't assign IDs then you don't need to reserve any space for them in the constant field.
 This is the preferred scenario.
-    * If your application servers assign IDs then some number of bits of the partition need to be assigned to identify the server to prevent collisions between application servers.
+    * If your application servers assign IDs then some number of bits of the constant need to be assigned to identify the server to prevent collisions between application servers.
     * As more bits are allocated to cluster, fewer bits may be needed for sequence.